-The Faculty of Landscape Planning, Horticulture and Agricultural Sciences has six departments.
+The Faculty of Landscape Planning, Horticulture and Agricultural Sciences (LTV faculty) has six departments.

 The Department of Biosystems and Technology explores interactions between soil, plants, animals, environment, climate and humans in systems for sustainable production of food and renewable raw materials.
 Teaching and research deal with questions about sustainable and efficient use of limited resources for production in greenhouses, on agricultural land and in farm buildings.